-With masking, the term "subliminal" is something of a misnomer, because the prime itself is presented at an intensity, and for a duration, that would normally make it perfectly visible, were it not for the masking stimulus (Dehaene, Changeux, Naccache, Sackur, & Sergent, 2006; Kihlstrom et al., 1992).
-"Subliminal" means "below threshold," and many studies of subliminal perception have been criticized for inadequate procedures for determining the threshold for conscious perception (Draine & Greenwald, 1998; Greenwald, Draine, & Abrams, 1996).
-In fact, Cheesman and Merikle (1985) have distinguished between two thresholds: The subjective threshold is the level at which subjects claim not to be able to detect the stimulus, while the objective threshold is the level at which the stimulus has no effect on behavior.
+In fact, Cheesman and Merikle have distinguished between two thresholds: the subjective threshold is the level at which subjects claim not to be able to detect the stimulus, while the objective threshold is the level at which the stimulus has no effect on behavior (Cheesman & Merikle, 1985).
 Subliminal priming occurs in the region between the subjective and objective thresholds (see Figure 1).
 The relations between prime and mask are critical (Cheesman & Merikle, 1984).
 If the interval between the prime and the mask (known as the stimulus-onset asynchrony, or SOA) is too long, the prime will be clearly visible, because it falls above the subjective threshold.
 If the prime-mask SOA is too short, the prime will not be processed at all, because it falls below the objective threshold.
-The optimal prime-mask SOA appears to be about 17-34 ms: any prime-mask SOA longer than that risks allowing the prime itself to be consciously perceived.
+The optimal prime-mask SOA appears to be about 17-34 milliseconds: any prime-mask SOA longer than that risks allowing the prime itself to be consciously perceived.